subhakritsc/Position-Recommendations-for-Footballers/README.md

 3. **Evaluating Machine Learning Model**:
     - **Creating Function to Select and Rank Player Positions**: Developed a function using the model trained in Step 2 to select and rank player positions with probabilities based on features.
-    - **Evaluation by Accuracy**: Compared the top recommended position with the player’s actual positions.
+    - **Model Evaluation using Accuracy**: Compared the top recommended position with the player’s actual positions.
 If the top selected position matched one of the player’s actual positions, it was counted as a correct selection.
 Accuracy was then calculated based on the number of correct selections from a subset of test data.

 4. **Using Machine Learning Model for Position Recommendations Based on Player's Input Data**: